 - Course work component balances participation in the development of Scottish political life with learning about the history and culture of Scottish society

 - Participants spend a large part of the internship semester at Parliament but still participate in university life, clubs and campus social life

 - Weekly orientation sessions help students become familiar with their internship duties and determine research possibilities

 - Although University of Edinburgh has no formal requirements for student background, the university may give preference to applicants with a history of involvement in politics, either through coursework or extracurricular activities

 - Housing is in university accommodation near the academic buildings or throughout the city but close to the central university area

-- Students in flats purchase or prepare their own meals
+- The flats have shared kitchens, and students purchase or prepare their own meals

 - Students in the internship take three courses taught intensively during the first five weeks

 - Students have study space in the MSP's office and maintain an academic base in the university's Unit for the Study of Government in Scotland